ucam-department-of-psychiatry/crate/docs/source/nlp/nlprp.rst

         (Note, however, that the server can refuse to serve either immediate or delayed results depending on its preference.)

+    * - ``client_job_id``
+      - String, of maximum length 150 characters
+      - Optional (if absent, an empty string will be used)
+      - This is for queued processing.
+It is a string that the server will store alongside the queue request, to aid the client in identifying requests belonging to the same job (if it splits work across many requests).
+It is returned by the show_queue_ and fetch_from_queue_ commands.

     * - ``include_text``
       - Boolean value (``true`` or ``false``)
       - Optional (default ``false``)